 At times, what we experience as “necessity” and “impossibility” are so because of a name, a label, a meaning, a belief unquestioned; some of our freedom is prevented by words, lost by certainties; but we can change meaning and names to regain it.
 I did solve some dramatic situations by reconsidering the causes, the questions asked and by re-defining and re-naming the problem, convincingly.

 You will say “Marvellous, but how to do all this?”

-The first and main thing you can do for yourself is to understand this principle and to arm your mind with it; which means to turn the words, the formula n±1 into a vivid image in your mind, one you own.
+The first and main thing you can do for yourself is to understand this principle - as a metaphor - and to arm your mind with it; which means to turn the words, the formula n±1 into a vivid image in your mind, one you own.
 You can do this without learning philosophy for years and studying the deep meaning of Goedel's Theorem.

 Choose a metaphor you will remember and use.
 For me, it is "When the water rises, so does the boat" or the "Come out dragon and fight!"
 They are both of the unforgettable kind; if you understood them thy will be with you for life.

 Next, collect and learn some examples of this turn of mind, literary or other.
 I will give you some literary examples lower, but you should find some more (and let me know if I am still around.)